A new government scheme could help you own your first home, even if you can't afford a deposit at the moment.

-It's hoped that the scheme, alongside a new Help to Buy scheme, will help to make buying a house more affordable for those who wouldn't otherwise be able to get on the property ladder.
+It's hoped that the scheme, alongside the Help to Buy scheme, will help to make buying a house more affordable for those who wouldn't otherwise be able to get on the property ladder.

 Are you eligible for the Rent to Buy scheme?

 The scheme is available for households with an income of less than £66,000 per year (and no more than £33,000 per person).
 A household can mean couples, families or even friends teaming up to buy together.
 If you buy on your own, you'll have to earn no more than £33,000.

 It's available if you're a first time buyer or you once owned a home but are unable to afford to buy one now.